Split strings by a pattern

 (

-only) Integer, the index of a substring to extract from a split string.
+str_split_nthonly) Integer, the index of a substring to extract from a split string.
 Negative values count back from the end.

 Value

-A character vector the same length as strings
+A character vector the same length as strings,

 with each element being the first, nth or last substring obtained

-by splitting the corresponding element of strings
+by splitting the corresponding element of strings.

 with each element being a character vector of substrings obtained by

-splitting the corresponding element of strings
+splitting the corresponding element of strings.

-: A single character vector containing all substrings
+chr_split_all(): A single character vector containing all substrings

-obtained by splitting each element of strings
+obtained by splitting each element of strings.
+Equivalent of

-on the output of str_split_all()
+using unlist() on the output of str_split_all().

 Details